 level. (updated Dec.
 2007)

 Modeling-friendly short workshops for two-year college and high school teachers that are NSF-funded until 2019.

 Research & Evaluation

 Research findings, publications and evaluation instruments [Force Concept Inventory (FCI), Mechanics Baseline Test (MBT), Views About Science Survey (VASS), RTOP & Modeling Self-Assessments, links to research-based concept inventories in sciences].
 Dissertations; evaluations of Modeling Instruction and other programs.
 Two taxonomies of student conceptions about force and motion.

-The CIMM program is transforming mathematics education to include conceptual understanding (grouping structure), symbol construction (algorithmic manipulations), problem solving and mathematical reasoning. (updated May 2011)
+The CIMM program is transforming mathematics education to include conceptual understanding (grouping structure), symbol construction (algorithmic manipulations), problem solving and mathematical reasoning. (updated in 2011)

 Professional Development, Community, Policy and Vision